Catherine Pugh: Resignation and criminal charges

+In April 2019 amid the ongoing scandal, Pugh announced she was taking an indefinite leave of absence to recover from pneumonia.
 On April 8, 2019, all members of the Baltimore City Council signed a memorandum calling for Pugh to resign as mayor.
-Pugh said she intended to return to office following her leave of absence due to illness.

-On April 25, 2019, FBI and IRS agents raided six locations, including two houses owned by Pugh, Baltimore City Hall, and a nonprofit organization on whose board Pugh served.
+Pugh maintained that she intended to return to office following her leave of absence.
+On April 25, 2019, while Pugh was still on her leave of absence, FBI and IRS agents raided six locations, including two houses owned by Pugh, Baltimore City Hall, and a nonprofit organization on whose board Pugh served.

 On May 2, 2019, Pugh resigned as Mayor of Baltimore.
 On November 20, 2019, she was indicted by a grand jury on 11 counts of fraud, tax evasion, and conspiracy in connection with the Healthy Holly book transactions.
 The following day she signed a plea agreement, admitting guilt on four counts of tax evasion and conspiracy.

 Sentencing

 On February 27, 2020, Pugh was sentenced to three years in prison to be followed by three years of probation.
 U.S. District Judge Deborah K. Chasanow ordered Pugh to pay $412,000 in restitution.
 Additionally, Pugh will forfeit nearly $670,000, including her Ashburton home and the remaining balance of her campaign account totaling $17,800.
 Pugh has also agreed that all copies of Healthy Holly in government custody will be destroyed.
 She was granted several extensions to delay the start of her prison sentence.
 On June 26, 2020, Pugh reported to prison at Federal Correctional Institution, Aliceville, Alabama.

-According to the Federal Bureau of Prison inmate system, Pugh was released on April 1, 2022.
+Pugh was released from prison around the beginning of January 2022 and transferred to a Baltimore halfway house.

 Personal life

 Pugh married her husband Phillip in 1973, and they divorced two years later; she has no children.
 She lives in Baltimore's Ashburton neighborhood in the Forest Park area of Northwest Baltimore City.

 A runner and fitness enthusiast, Pugh has written a series of children's health books called Mind Garden: Where Thoughts Grow and Healthy Holly, which advocate exercise and healthy eating.
-She is also the founder of community programs, such as the Baltimore Marathon; the Fish Out of Water Project, a program that promotes tourism in Baltimore City to raise money for arts programs for local youth; and the Need to Read Campaign, a program designed to help Baltimore residents improve their reading skills.
+She is also the founder of several Baltimore community programs, such as the Fish Out of Water Project, an initiative that promotes tourism in Baltimore City to raise money for arts programs for local youth and the Need to Read Campaign, a program designed to help Baltimore residents improve their reading skills.